This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Two men sitting at a wooden table in front of green and yellow pod-style cabins.

-The Crown at Pantygelli — First Flagship Project (Jan–Jul ’25)
+The Crown at Pantygelli — First Flagship Project (Jan ’25)

 January saw the delivery of three custom pods to The Crown at Pantygelli, a restaurant-turned-glamping site in Monmouthshire, Wales.

-By July, a full testimonial was filmed on-site with Nick, the owner, showing 75% occupancy within months and expansion into weddings.
+By July, Nick, the owner, expressed huge success with 75% occupancy within six and expansion into weddings plans.

 This became GlampLaunch’s first true flagship success story.